From BR Bullpen

 Bothered by arm injuries, he fell to 4-8, 6.80 in 1973.
 Stoneman then ended his career with the California Angels in 1974, where he was only 1-8, 6.14.
 With 54 career victories, he is the winningest pitcher to come out of the University of Idaho.

 Following his playing days, Stoneman worked in the Expos front office from 1984 to 1999.
-He was Vice-President for baseball Administration, and later Vice-President for Baseball Operations.
+He was Vice-President for Baseball Administration, and later Vice-President for Baseball Operations.
 He was General Manager of the team briefly in 1987 and 1988 and assistant GM of the club from 1991 to 1999.
 In November 1999, he became GM of the Angels, a position he held until 2007, including for the Angels' only World Series title in 2002.
-Since 2008 he has been Senior Advisor for the Angels.
+In 2008 he was named a Senior Advisor for the Angels.
+On July 1, 2015, he returned to his old job as Angels' GM on an interim basis after Jerry Dipoto had resigned abruptly.
+On October 4th, the final day of the season, the Angels announced that they had hired Billy Eppler to be their new GM.

 Following Stoneman's 1969 no-hitter in Philadelphia, no other visiting pitcher would throw a nine-inning no-hitter in the City of Brotherly Love for 45 years, until Josh Beckett of the Los Angeles Dodgers on May 25, 2014.